ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

    Please restart 3D Slicer after installation to enable this module.

-2. **If you encounter any issues when downloading the sample data by clicking the `Download and Show Sample Data` button**, you may try downloading the sample data manually by using the following links:
+2. **If you encounter any issues when downloading the sample data by clicking the `Download and Show Sample Data` button**, you may try downloading the sample data manually by using any of the following links:

    - [SampleData (Google Drive)](https://drive.google.com/file/d/11eTC9-WLjop39a3g7HRrhIL-5gnQQ0Ay/view?usp=sharing)
    - [SampleData (Zoho WorkDrive)](https://workdrive.zohopublic.com.cn/external/dabf8daab93df121bd0b8ff01203060e10a1de4542ece205bbbe23e4a379c816/download)